rudderlabs/query-generator/README.md

 The **RudderStack Query Generator** generates SQL queries for you by leveraging your warehouse data populated by [Rudderstack](https://rudderstack.com).
 You can then run these queries on your data warehouse to obtain the data that can be used for further analysis and insight generation.

+## ⚡️Key Features
+✓ No manual coding required, saving your time and effort <br>
+✓ Easy to use interface for generating the queries <br>
+✓ Fully tested for Redshift and Snowflake, but works with all the other data warehouses as well <br>

 ## ⚡️How It Works

 The RudderStack Query Generator has the following workflow: